amosavian/FileProvider/README.md

 You can also implement `FileOperationDelegate` protocol to control behaviour of file operation (copy, move/rename, remove and linking), and decide which files should be removed for example and which won't.

-`fileProvider:shouldDoOperation:` method is called before doing a operation.
+`fileProvider(shouldDoOperation:)` method is called before doing a operation.
 You sould return `true` if you want to do operation or `false` if you want to stop that operation.

-`fileProvider:shouldProceedAfterError:operation:` will be called if an error occured during file operations.
+`fileProvider(shouldProceedAfterError:, operation:)` will be called if an error occured during file operations.
 Return `true` if you want to continue operation on next files or `false` if you want stop operation further.
 Default value is false if you don't implement delegate.

 **Note: these methods will be called for files in a directory and its subfolders recursively.**